Tharidu-DMK/Live-Weather/README.md

 # Live-Weather
-simple telegram weather bot

-# Telegram Weather Bot

-A lightweight Telegram bot that shows current weather and a 36-hour forecast by city name or your shared location.
+simple telegram weather bot that shows current weather and a 36-hour forecast by city name or your shared location.

 ## Features
 - `/weather <city>` for city-based weather